 Yes.
 Folders from the e-Shelf will be converted to labels in the new UI.

-The migration of users' saved queries to the new Primo interface will be provided with the Primo February 2018 release.
+Yes.
+They will be available with the Primo February 2018 release.

 Should we expect any issues accessing the new UI if we are using a host name on our domain?No, but you must open a case to create an SSL certificate for your host name.